rschouwenburg/rs-similar-posts/readme.txt

 === Similar Posts - Best Related Posts Plugin for WordPress ===
-Contributors: shareaholic
+Contributors: Robert Schouwenburg, shareaholic
 Tags: related posts, similar posts, connected posts, related posts widget, linked posts Requires at least: 4.0
 Tested up to: 5.0
-Stable tag: 3.0.1
+Stable tag: 4.0.0

+Fork of original Similar Posts plugin to add support for featured image.
 Displays a list of related posts similar to the current one based on content, title and/or tags.
 Works with all themes and is very customizable!

 == Description ==